DasolaOlaopa/NETWORKWALKS-B083A-WK2-PM2-PENETRATION-TESTING-REPORT/README.md

 ## 4. Activities Performed.
 ### 4.1 Footprinting & Reconnaissance.
 I performed an active reconnaissance against the networkwalks.com domain using six Kali Linux tools: **WHOIS,** **WhatWeb,** **Nslookup,** **Curl,** **Wafw00f** and **DNSRecon.** Each tool was used for different and specific collection of information about the target.
+**WHOIS** was used to view publicly available registration information and also identify the domain's name servers.
+The result of this reconnaaissance provided detailed information about domain registration, expiry date and hosting infrastructure.
+**WhatWeb** identified the technologies used by networkwalks.com website.
+The results identified **WordPress 7.1**, **WP Download Manager 3.3.58**, email addresss **info@networkwalks.com** amongst other information exposed by the website.
+**Nslookup** helped to resolve domain name to its IP address.
+The result provided is **192.232.216.135** **Curl** with -i was used to inspect the HTTP response headers.
+This gave additional information

+## Network Scanning with Zenmap.

+Firstly, I opened the windows command prompt and typed ipconfig on my windows terminal to identify my local